Qualitative Concurrent Stochastic Games with Imperfect Information: B uchi Objectives

-We now consider the problem of deciding whether \Eve almost-surely wins a B\"uchi game.
-The results and techniques are similar to the one for reachability games.
-In particular, we need to establish the following intermediate result (the proof is very similar to the one of Lemma~\ref{lemma:safety1.5} except that now the winning states are those connected by \emph{any kind} of path to a surely winning state).
+We have the following lemma whose statement and proof are very similar to the one of Lemma~\ref{lemma:safety1.5} except that now the winning states are those connected by \emph{any kind} of path to a surely winning state).

 \begin{lemma} Consider an \onehalf-player co-B\"uchi game with imperfect information.
 Assume that the player has an observation-based strategy that is positively winning.
 Then she also has an observation-based finite memory strategy that is positively winning.
 Moreover, both the strategy and the set of positively winning states can be computed in time $\mathcal{O}(2^{|\states|})$. \end{lemma}